ʻŌmaʻo: Habitat

-The ‘ōma’o once lived on most of the land of Hawaii.
-Today it is restricted to the southern and eastern slopes of the island, mostly above 1,000 meters above sea level, 25 to 30 percent of its ancestral habitat.
+The 'ōma'o once lived on most of the land of Hawaii.
+Today it is restricted to the southern and eastern slopes of the island, mostly over 1,000 meters above sea level, 25 to 30 percent of its ancestral habitat.
 Its preferred habitat is rainforest, but can be found in high shrublands on Mauna Loa.
 Preferred trees include the ohia and koa.
 The Hawaiian thrush avoids areas with banana poka (an invasive vine).
 In lower elevations, it appears to be gaining a natural resistance to avian malaria.
-Threats to this species include habitat destruction from housing, tourism development and farming; introduced feral animal predation (mainly rats, cats and mongoose); invasive plant encroachment; and feral livestock such as goats and pigs.
+Threats to this species include habitat destruction from housing and farming; introduced feral animal predation (mainly rats, cats and mongoose); invasive plant encroachment; and feral livestock such as pigs.

 The species has been aided by several conservation actions.
-These include the removal of pigs from several areas in the 1990s, such as Hakalau Forest National Wildlife Refuge, and the control of rats, cats, and ungulates.
+These include the removal of pigs from several areas in the 1990s, such as Hakalau Forest National Wildlife Refuge.

-The ‘ōma’o was first described to Western science in 1789 by Gmelin.